Sunbeam Motor Car Company: S.T.D. Motors

 In June 1920 Darracq bought Wolverhampton's Sunbeam Motor Car Company Limited.
 In 1919, following the First World War, Darracq had bought a London motor manufacturer, Clément-Talbot.
 The Sunbeam Talbot and Darracq businesses retained their separate identities.
-The Sunbeam car would continue to be made at Moorfield Works, Wolverhampton, the Talbot in North Kensington and the Darracq at Suresnes with central buying, selling, administration and advertising departments with S T D in Britain On 13 August 1920 Darracq changed its name to S T D Motors Limited.
+The Sunbeam car continued to be made at Moorfield Works, Wolverhampton, the Talbot in North Kensington and the Darracq at Suresnes with central buying, selling, administration and advertising departments with S T D in Britain On 13 August 1920 Darracq changed its name to S T D Motors Limited.
 The initials represented Sunbeam, Talbot and Darracq.